 Miami Shoulder Dystocia Attorneys

 Shoulder dystocia can cause severe and lasting injuries to an infant.
-The most common type of fetal injuries following shoulder dystocia include damage to the brachial plexus nerves, fractured humeri, birth asphyxia, fractured clavicles, contusions, and lacerations.
-Studies have shown that 20% of babies will suffer some sort of injury after shoulder dystocia deliveries.
+The most common type of fetal injuries following shoulder dystocia include damage to the brachial plexus nerves, fractured humeri, birth asphyxia, fractured clavicles, contusions and lacerations.
+Studies have shown that 20% of babies will suffer from some sort of injury after shoulder dystocia deliveries.

 Shoulder Dystocia Statistics

-The Medical Profession Standard of Care
+The Medical Profession Standard Of Care

 Doctors are trained to take very specific steps in order to avoid injury to both the child and the mother.
 These medical professionals are required to be aware of the risks of shoulder dystocia and are trained to know how to respond to resolve this medical emergency.
-Often times, medical professionals don’t exercise the proper procedures and breach the reasonable standard of care established within the medical profession, resulting in shoulder dystocia and other types of injury.
+Oftentimes, medical professionals don’t exercise the proper procedures and breach the reasonable standard of care established within the medical profession, resulting in shoulder dystocia and other types of injury.
 When these professionals are not aware of the risks of shoulder dystocia, they can be held legally liable for medical malpractice.